Priygupt13/linux/README.md

 *   [Assignment 2 & 3 - Instrumentation in Hypercall](https://github.com/phanisaimunipalli/cmpe283-vt/blob/main/283_Assignment2-3_Fall2022.pdf)
 *   [Word Documentation of Assignment 2](/vtassignment2_fall2022.pdf)

+## Assignment 3

+Q3.
+Does the number of exits increase at a stable rate?
+Or are there more exits performed during certain VM operations?
+A. The number of exits from a virtual machine (VM) can depend on many factors, such as the type of VM, the operations it is performing, and the specific implementation of the VM.
+While certain exits do increase steadily, others remain constant.
+There are some exits that hop at an unpredictable rate when a browser is launched or a procedure is run.

+*  Approximately how many exits does a full VM boot entail?
+A. Approximately 1284502 exits are required for the VM boot, with a total cycle time of 18733836564.

+Q4.
+Of the exit types defined in the SDM, which are the most frequent?
+Least?
+A. The most frequent exit type among those listed in the SDM is EXIT_REASON_EPT_VIOLATION(48) whereas EXIT_REASON_DR_ACCESS(29) is the least frequent.

 ## Setup and Run on GCP

 1. Create a New Project on GCP when you signup using your student account, you will get $300 free credits.